Obmondo/kubeaid/README.md

 ## CI build and automatic pull requests

+**TODO:** Add documentation describing what is actually going on here

 To automatically build K8id in CI and create a pull request against your own config repository additional configuration may be required.